foundata/guidelines/ansible-style-guide.md

   * two host blocks
   * two task blocks
   * host and include blocks
-* use 2 spaces to represent sub-maps when indenting.
 * start multi-line maps with a `-`.
 * use a single space separating Jinja2 template markers from variable names or expressions.